-From Matter to Data: Ecology of Infrastructures presents a selection 15 film and video works that will be made available in three parts from July 29 till September 9.
-In this selection, available to watch from July 29 to August 12, artists reflect upon the role infrastructures of energy play in implementation of (geo)politics and emphasize the effects that exerts on the environment.
+From Matter to Data: Ecology of Infrastructures presents a selection of 15 film and video works that will be made available in three parts from July 29 till September 9.
+In this selection, which was available to watch from July 29 to August 12, artists reflect upon the role infrastructures of energy play in implementation of (geo)politics and emphasize the effects that exerts on the environment.

 Energy: Ideology, Capital and Data